|

 beams which travel at different speeds).
 Birefringence is also

 known as double refraction.
-Crystals possessing birefringence include
+Crystals possessing and exhibiting birefringence

-hexagonal (such as calcite), tetragonal, and trigonal crystal classes
+include hexagonal (such as calcite), tetragonal, and trigonal crystal

-exhibit birefringence, and are known as uniaxial.
-Orthorhombic, monoclinic,
+classes, and are known as uniaxial.
+Orthorhombic, monoclinic, triclinic

 and are known as biaxial.
 Birefringent prisms include the Nicol prism,